-Winter is fast approaching, and when the days start getting colder and darker, the urge to hibernate can be strong.
-But don’t let cold weather hamper your workout efforts.
+As winter approaches and the days become shorter, colder, and darker, the urge to hibernate can be strong.
+But don’t let cold weather hamper your workout efforts!

 It’s important that we stay active all year, not just during the months we want to hit the beach.
 Most of us tend to eat more high-carb and comfort foods when the temperature drops.
 By counteracting this with exercise, we can indulge in the occasional treat, without piling on the pounds.